On exotic matrix exponential sums and Bessel-Speh functions: Introduction

 \subsection{Acknowledgments}

-A significant portion of this work appeared originally in the arXiv preprint~\cite{CarmonZelingher2024arXiv}.
-Acting on a referee advice, the preprint~\cite{CarmonZelingher2024arXiv} was split to~\cite{CarmonZelingher2025} and the present paper.
 I would like to thank Oded Carmon for many conversations about Speh representations and $\kcNotation{k}{c}{\fieldCharacter}$ vectors and for his comments on earlier versions of this paper.
-I would also like thank to Eyal Kaplan for reading~\cite{CarmonZelingher2024arXiv} and for his helpful comments.
+I would also like to thank Eyal Kaplan for his helpful comments on an earlier version of this paper.
+Finally, I would like to thank the anonymous referee for their suggestions which improved the mathematical exposition of this paper.